remix-run/remix/.changeset/hungry-owls-greet.md

 "@remix-run/testing": minor
 ---

-Add unstable support for CSS side-effect imports via the `future.unstable_cssSideEffectImports` feature flag
+Add support for CSS side-effect imports via the `unstable_cssSideEffectImports` future flag. **IMPORTANT:** Features marked with `unstable` are … unstable.
+While we're confident in the use cases they solve, the API and implementation may change without a major version bump.